SebastianMandrup/letterboxd-frontend/README.md

 # Final Project Assignment

+## My Implementation
+This project is a clone of letterbox.com - a social networking application relolving around users rating different movies they have seen.
+Main functionality will include - user auth, movie reviewing, and browsing popular movies/reviews.

+# Final Project Assignment

 The final project assignment is to develop a web application and deploy it to the cloud.
 It should consist of a **database**, **backend (server)**, and **frontend (client)**.